sjcompute/SIS-MCSS/docs/ProjectPlanning.md

 - Classroom: single room at a school where groups of students and teachers participate in class sessions (poorly worded)
 - Teacher: Person who teaches and takes attendance
 - Student: Person who attends classes and receives lessons
-- Subject: A lesson plan/ subject that us used to teach a class
+- Subject: A lesson plan that us used to teach a class
 - Class: A schedule of lessons covering a subject given by a specific teacher to a prescribed group of students
 - Lesson: A single scheduled session of a class